iangilman/angry-mob/README.md

 * User pages
 * Email notifications

+* Sessions should last longer
+* When signing in with Twitter, shouldn't have to reauthorize every time
 * Validate forms before forcing login?
 * Only show 10 most recent issues on front page
 * Other login methods (Facebook, email)